cjdbarlow/Part-One/local-anaesthetics.md

 * **Block factors**
-  * **Type of block**
   * **Site** of administration
   This affects the rate of uptake into the systemic circulation, and the likelihood of inadvertent intravascular injection.
 Ranked (from highest to lowest):
     * Intravascular (obviously)
     This is the most common cause of LA toxicity.
       * Site is also relevant here: an injection into the carotid artery will cause toxicity at a lower dose than if injected into a peripheral vein.
     * Intercostal
     * Caudal
     * Epidural
     * Brachial plexus
     * Subcutaneous
   * Use of **adjuncts**
   * Adrenaline
     Vasoconstrictor properties reduce systemic absorption of LA.